 CalPERS spends nearly $7 billion annually on medical care for active and… (Michele Tantussi / Bloomberg )

-California Public Employees’ Retirement System, the third-largest purchaser of health benefits in the country, said its health premiums next year are expected to increase 9.6% on average for nearly 1.3 million members.
+The California Public Employees' Retirement System, the third-largest purchaser of health benefits in the country, approved a 9.6% increase in health premiums next year for its nearly 1.3 million members.

 CalPERS spends nearly $7 billion annually on medical care for active and retired state and local government employees and their family members.
-CalPERS is the largest healthcare spender in California and trails only the federal government and General Motors nationally.
+CalPERS is the largest in California in terms of healthcare spending and it trails only the federal government and General Motors Co. nationally.

 CalPERS negotiates rates with three of the state's biggest health plans: Blue Shield of California, Kaiser Permanente and Anthem Blue Cross, a unit of WellPoint Inc.